Evaluating and Improving the Robustness of LiDAR Odometry and Localization Under Real-World Corruptions: Methodology

-Our framework simulates the following weather conditions considering both the direct impact of weather conditions on LiDAR (e.g., droplets causing scattering), as well as impacts of wet grounds on LiDAR (e.g., reflections). \begin{itemize} \item \textbf{Rain or Snow}.
-We utilize an off-the-shelf weather simulator, i.e., LISA~\cite{kilic2021lidar, hegde2023source} for simulating PCD under adverse weather such as rain and snow.
-LISA utilizes a physics-based model to simulate the decayed return of laser pulses in rain and snow weather, which is realistic as evaluated by previous work~\cite{10286105}.
+Our framework simulates the following weather conditions considering both the direct impact of weather on LiDAR (e.g., droplets causing scattering), as well as impacts of wet grounds on LiDAR (e.g., reflections). \begin{itemize} \item \textbf{Rain or Snow}.
+We use LISA~\cite{kilic2021lidar, hegde2023source}, an off-the-shelf rain and snow simulator which use a physics model to simulate the decayed return of laser pulses during rain and snow.

-\item \textbf{Fog.} We utilize a fog Simulation on Real LiDAR Point Clouds (FS)~\cite{HahnerICCV21} to simulate fog.
-While LISA already has a fog perturbation, it is more general, and works such as FS provide a better fog simulation model without needing unavailable data such as optical channel information.
-Hence, we use FS for fog simulation.
-FS simulates the effect of fog on real-world LiDAR point clouds that have been recorded in clear weather.
-FS models fog by modifying the impulse response changes to reflect the impact of different fog densities on the environment and the surrounding objects. \item \textbf{Rain + Wet Ground (\textit{rain\_wg})}.
-We combine LISA and Wet Ground Model from~\cite{HahnerCVPR22} to produce a more realistic simulation than rain alone.
-The Wet Ground Model builds an optical model to simulate the reflection on the wet ground based on the thickness of the water.
-Figure~\ref{fig:rain_wg} shows an example of this corruption. \item \textbf{Snow + Wet Ground (\textit{snow\_wg})}.
-Similar to rain + wet ground, we produce more realistic snow weather by combining LISA's snow simulation and the wet ground model on PCD. \end{itemize}
+\item \textbf{Fog.} Following previous work~\cite{HahnerICCV21}, we model fog by altering the impulse response, capturing the effect of varying fog densities on the surrounding objects and environment. \item \textbf{Rain or Snow + Wet Ground (\textit{rain/snow\_wg})}.
+We combine LISA and Wet Ground Model (WGM)~\cite{HahnerCVPR22} to produce a more realistic simulation than rain/snow alone.
+WGM builds an optical model to simulate wet ground reflection based on water thickness.
+We show an example of this corruption in Figure~\ref{fig:rain_wg}. \end{itemize}

 \pa{Noise Perturbations}.
-Noises happen during LiDAR measurement due to internal (e.g., equipment vibration and measurement errors) or external (e.g., dust and background light) factors~\cite{denoise_review, 6291650, Deng:17}.
-We design perturbations on PCDs to simulate the errors attributed to such internal and external factors.
+Noises occur in LiDAR measurement due to internal (e.g., equipment vibration) or external (e.g., dust or strong light) factors~\cite{denoise_review, 6291650}.
+We design perturbations on point cloud to simulate the errors attributed to such factors.